adshhzy/VIPSS/ReadMe.md

 The program will generate the predicted normal in [input file name]_normal.ply.
 If -s is included in the command line, the program will generate the surface as the zero-level set of the solved implicit function ([input file name]_surface.ply).

+To generate all the example in the paper, please run the makefigure.sh script in the vipss folder:
+$source makefigure.sh
+The result will be generated into the data folder respectively.

 Notice: The current surface tracker does NOT producing multi-component surface.
 We refer the user to use CGAL implicit mesher if needed.
 We will update the program to it soon.